New Rooms

 One of the best ways to uncover clues is to remember the theme of the game.

 For example, if the room is based on the book Alice in Wonderland, you’re likely to find references to different characters and plot points from the original Alice in Wonderland story.
-There are plenty of potential clues from the story, like the growing and shrinking foods, the suites of cards, and the White Rabbit’s role in leading the way for Alice.
+There are plenty of potential clues from the story, like the growing and shrinking foods, the suits of cards, and the White Rabbit’s role in leading the way for Alice.

 3. Stay Organized